microsoft/AMLSDKRModelsOperationalization/README.md

   * `000_RegularR_RealTime_Scripts_and_SDK_setup.ipynb`: the notebook is used as an IDE to write utility scripts to disk.
 It also sets up AML SDK infra-structure: authorization, Azure resources (resource groups, AML workspaces) provisioning.
 Significant steps:
     * Locate notebook cell that contains sensitive information, and replace the existing empty python dictionary variable __sensitive_info__ with the required information: Azure subscription ID, AML SDK Compute Target machine login and configuration info.
     * You should do the step described above only once, and thus save the info in the untracked .env file.
     * Although setting up Service principal is optional, using the default values for Service Principal information in the sensitive info dictionary is __NOT__ optional.
-The get_auth() utility function defined in the notebook and saved in o16n_regular_ML_R_models_utils.py checks if Service Principal password has to default value ("YOUR_SERVICE_PRINCIPAL_PASSWORD") to switch to interactive Azure login.
+The get_auth() utility function defined in the notebook and saved in o16n_regular_ML_R_models_utils.py checks if Service Principal password (SP_PASSWORD) is an empty string to switch to interactive Azure login.

-  * `010_RegularR_RealTime_test_score_in_docker.ipynb`: __optional__ notebook that shows how the AML SDK experimentation framework can be used to develop generic (i.e. not necesarily for ML training) containerized scripts.
+  * `010_RegularR_RealTime_test_score_in_docker.ipynb`:shows how the AML SDK experimentation framework can be used to develop generic (i.e. not necesarily for ML training) containerized scripts.
+  Although this notebook is not directly relevant for operationalization, it should be run at least once to save ( see the code in cell `/code/amlsdk_operationalization/010_RegularR_RealTime_test_score_in_docker.ipynb#Create-scoring-script`) the scoring script.
      Significant steps:
     * R model registration.
 Even if AML SDK is focused on python, any file can be registered and versioned.
 We __can__ access registered models even when using the AML SDK experimentation framework.
     * We use an already provisioned VM as an AML SDK un-managed [compute target](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets).
 As mentioned above, it is possible to use the same Linux VM as both a compute target machine and orchestration machine.
     * the script we develop is written an python.
 It creates an R session in function init() (which will be invoked once at o16n time in next notebook, when service is deployed) and loads the R model in R session memory.
 The R session is used for scoring in run() function.
 Besides R model loading at service creation time and regular scoring of new data, the scripts also report processing and data passing (python to R adn back) times.
 Results show the data passing times are relatively constant as a function of data size (10 ms) so the data transfer overhead is minimal especially for large data sets.

   * `020_RegularR_RealTime_deploi_ACI_AKS.ipynb`: deploys the above o16n script and R model on an ACI and AKS.
 It creates an o16n image which can be pulled from its ACR and tested locally if needed using the SDK or the portal.
 The notebook also provisions and ACI for remote testing and finally and AKS cluster where the o16n image can be used to score data in real time (i.e. not batch processing) at scale.

+### Cleaning up
+Deleteing the resource group under which the Azure resources were deployed will clean your project resources.
+The resource group can be cleaned via Azure portal or via CLI: az group delete -n %rsgname% --no-wait --yes

 # Contributing